B.A. University of Notre Dame, 1983

 J.D., cum laude, Syracuse University College of Law, 1986

-Professor Henke began his legal career as a judicial law clerk in the Superior Court of New Jersey.
-In 1987 he was appointed by the New Jersey Supreme Court as Special Master for the asbestos litigation in New Jersey.
-Subsequently, he was appointed as Special Master in other mass tort litigation, including major landfill cases and the silicone gel breast implant litigation.
+I began my legal career as a judicial law clerk in the Superior Court of New Jersey.
+In 1987, I was appointed by the New Jersey Supreme Court as Special Master for the asbestos litigation in New Jersey.
+Subsequently, I was appointed as Special Master in other mass tort litigation, including major landfill cases and the silicone gel breast implant litigation.

-In 1991, Professor Henke became an adjunct professor at Seton Hall Law School.
-There he taught Products Liability and Toxic Torts, an elective he developed for upper term students.
-He has published several articles in the field of Products Liability, co-authored a chapter of a Products Liability casebook, and written an article in the area of family law.
-In 2005, Professor Henke was elected to the American Law Institute.
+In 1991, I became an adjunct professor at Seton Hall Law School.
+I taught Products Liability and Toxic Torts, an elective I developed for upper-term students.
+I have published several articles in the field of Products Liability, co-authored a chapter of a Products Liability casebook, and written an article in the area of family law.
+In 2005, I was elected to the American Law Institute.

-Professor Henke came to WMU-Cooley Law School in 1996.
-A multiple-time winner of the Stanley E. Beattie Award for excellence in teaching, and a member of the Cooley Legal Author Society, Professor Henke teaches Torts I and II, Environmental Torts, Equities & Remedies, and Products Liability.
+I am a 20-time winner of the Stanley E. Beattie Award for excellence in teaching and a member of the Cooley Legal Author Society.
+I teach Torts I and II, Environmental Torts, Equities & Remedies, and Products Liability.

 Articles (Law Reviews and Law Journals)

 - Richard C. Henke, Workers' Compensation in New Jersey: Toward a Removal of Workers from the Sacrificial Altar of Production Quotas, 56 Rutgers L. Rev. 789 (2004).
 Reprinted in 26 Workers' Comp.
 L. Rev. 143 (2004).

 - Richard C. Henke, Comparative Fault in Products Liability: Comparing California and New Jersey, 19 T.M.
 Cooley L. Rev. 301 (2002).